1dv031/syllabus/examination/part_1/examination.md

 Hint: You will find useful functions in the menus under "Analyze" and "Statistics".
 For more information about Wireshark you can try [the user guide](https://www.wireshark.org/docs/wsug_html_chunked/) or look around at the web site, [wireshark.org](https://www.wireshark.org/), where you also can download Wireshark.

 ## The report
-To present your findings from above you will produce a report **in PDF-format** and publish it in your gitlab repository.
+To present your findings from above you will produce a report **in PDF-format** and publish it in your Github repository.
 To show your examiner that you are ready for examination make a Github release marked as version 1.

 ### Content of the report